Penticton-Summerland: Geography

 As of the 2024 provincial election, Penticton comprises the northern portion of the Regional District of Okanagan-Similkameen.
 It is located in southern British Columbia.
 Communities in the electoral district consist of Penticton and Summerland.

 History

 Okanagan-Penticton was created for the 1991 election from parts of the dual member ridings of Boundary-Similkameen and Okanagan South.

 1999 redistribution

 The 1999 British Columbia electoral redistribution changed Okanagan-Penticton and the western portion of Okanagan-Boundary to Penticton-Okanagan Valley.

+Members of the Legislative Assembly

+This district has elected the following members of the Legislative Assembly: